Digipolitan/yemma-discovery/README.md

-`Yemma-Discovery` is a thin layer to help you manage your nodes in a micro-services architectures.
+`Yemma-Discovery` is a thin layer to help you manage your nodes in a micro-services architectures maintained in a **Registry** by [Yemma](https://github.com/Digipolitan/yemma)

 Either your application represent a micro-service, either your application is a Gateway and wants to access a node with some specifications.

 1. Install `Yemma-Discovery`